 Our contribution is two-fold.
 First, we discuss how the operations underlying the rounding of a floating-point number x to lower precision can be performed directly on the binary floating-point representation of x.
 We present the new algorithms in Section 5, and in Section 6 we explain how to implement them efficiently using bitwise operations and integer arithmetic.
-Second, we introduce CPFloat, a header-only C library that implements our algorithms and can be used to simulate low-precision binary floating-point arithmetic.
+Second, we introduce

+CPFloat, a header-only C library that implements our algorithms and can be used to simulate lowprecision binary floating-point arithmetic.
 The name of the library is a shorthand for Custom-Precision Floats.
-Section 3 lists the functions available in the library and provides a minimal, self-contained code snippet showing how CPFloat can be used as a full arithmetic library with custom precision floating-point formats.
-Section 7 describes the implemention and testing.
+Section 3 lists the functions available in the library and provides a minimal, self-contained code snippet showing how CPFloat can be used as a full arithmetic library with custom precision floatingpoint formats.
+Section 7 discusses some implementation details and describes how the library was tested for correctness.